wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 A confirmation text could be:
 Thank you for your registration for our workshop "Knitting socks".
 A confirmation email has been sent to user@example.com with the time and location of the workshop.
 If you haven't received an email?
 [Please contact us](#).

-## How can I offer help if a user sets stuck?
+## How can I offer help if a user gets stuck?

-If a user gets stuck filling out a complex form, they should be able to easily request help.
+If a user gets stuck filling out a complex form, they need to be able to easily request help.

-Don’t hide contact details at the very bottom of the form — place a short sentence near the top.
-The footer is also a good place to additionally include contact info.
+Don't hide contact details.
+They shouldn't be buried at the bottom of the form, or isolated on just one page of your site.
+Include a short sentence at the top of your form, and place contact information in predictable places in your site design.
+The footer is a common place to include additional contact information.

 Always offer multiple ways to get in touch on your contact page — not everyone can make a phone call.

 {: .example }
 A help text could be: